Draft ordinance deletes draconian powers from NAB law

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A draft ordinance, which the government disowned after it was partially aired by TV channels, takes away draconian powers of the National Accountability Bureau (NAB), its chairman and other officials,writes Tariq Butt.
+ISLAMABAD: A draft ordinance, which the government disowned after it was partially aired by TV channels, takes away draconian powers of the National Accountability Bureau (NAB), its chairman and other officials.

 Regardless of the government’s stand, a reading of the paper leaves no doubt that it has been prepared by a professional draftsman, who knows the National Accountability Ordinance (NAO) and how laws are written.
 Last year also, a draft ordinance, drastically changing the NAO, was publicly released precisely in the same manner.
 The government had discarded it as well.